 States have varying requirements regarding licensure.
 However, rehabilitation counselors who want to provide counseling along with other rehabilitation services, such as job placement, need to obtain a license from the state where they practice.

-Typically, this involves graduating from a master’s degree program, passing a state-authorized exam and completing between 2,000 and 4,000 hours of supervised clinical experience.
-Additionally, rehabilitation counselors can enhance their credentials by earning certifications such as Certified Rehabilitation Counselor (CRC) and Certified Vocational Evaluation Specialist (CVE) from the Commission on Rehabilitation Counselor Certification.
+Typically, this involves graduating from a master’s degree program, passing a state-authorized exam and completing between 2,000 and 4,000 hours of supervised clinical practice.
+Additionally, rehabilitation counselors can enhance their credentials by earning certifications such as certified rehabilitation counselor (CRC) and certified vocational evaluation specialist (CVE) from the Commission on Rehabilitation Counselor Certification.
+Certification may also increase an individual’s job opportunities, as some employers may require certification for rehabilitation counselor jobs.

 - State vocational rehabilitation agencies